Nov 16 2009

 Delivering Financial Education to Graduating College Students

 Despite significant investments in financial education in the United States over the past 10 years, young adults lack adequate knowledge of personal finance facts and tools to navigate the financial marketplace.
-In this special report made possible, in part, by PSCU Financial Services, researchers Bob Hoel and Ron Smith found that conducting quick, low-cost financial education seminars to graduating college students could be a potent tool for credit unions to engage with young adults at a pivotal time in their financial lives.
+In this special report, researchers Bob Hoel and Ron Smith found that conducting quick, low-cost financial education seminars to graduating college students could be a potent tool for credit unions to engage with young adults at a pivotal time in their financial lives.

-To remedy this situation, Researchers’s Bob Hoel and Ron Smith developed a unique financial literacy program called the Financial Independence Seminar.
+Citing statistics and figures from industry and academia, it is apparent that new financial consumers are starting their financial lives at a disadvantage.
+To remedy this situation, Hoel and Smith developed a unique financial literacy program called the Financial Independence Seminar.
 This program is held in partnership with a local university, its alumni association, and the business school faculty.
 Specifically, credit unions should consider further developing similar financial literacy programs that are: